|

 This e-mail address is being protected from spam bots, you need JavaScript enabled to view it

-Reviews Editor Eddie Tay is author of three collections of poetry, Remnants, A Lover's Soliloquy and The Mental Life of Cities, and has been invited to various international festivals.
-He is from Singapore and is currently teaching poetry and children's literature at the Department of English, Chinese University of Hong Kong.
+[ profile] Reviews Editor Eddie Tay wrote four poetry collections, Remnants, A Lover's Soliloquy, The Mental Life of Cities (winner of the 2012 Singapore Literature Prize) and Dreaming Cities.
+He has been invited to various international literary festivals.
+Originally from Singapore, he is an Associate Professor of literature at the Department of English, Chinese University of Hong Kong.
 Contact:

 This e-mail address is being protected from spam bots, you need JavaScript enabled to view it